I have made a new version of this device that can be seen here: https://www.youtube.com/watch?v=GGx83...

-Negative Ion Generator (Ionizer) (I bought mine here: http://www.allelectronics.com/ Search for SW-750) UPDATE: It seems that source of ion generators has been depleted.
+Negative Ion Generator (Ionizer) UPDATE: It seems the original source of ion generators has been depleted.
 I have since found a source for DC powered generators, meaning that they do not require the power converter to run off of a battery.
-Those can be found here: http://www.amazing1.com/products/Nega...
+Those can be found here (this is an affiliate link): http://ebay.to/1FKLOCG

 Video showing how to use a DC generator for this project: http://youtu.be/GGx83KppSCQ